ThetaElectronic/Phill/README.md

 - Add your secrets for `JWT_SECRET`, `PASSWORD_PEPPER`, `SMTP_*`, `OPENAI_API_KEY`, and database credentials if you change the defaults.

 4) Provide TLS certs for the origin so Cloudflare can connect on port 443 (prevents 521 errors):
-   - Place your certificate and key at `deploy/ssl/fullchain.pem` and `deploy/ssl/privkey.pem` (for Cloudflare Origin Certs, download the PEM + key and save them here).
+   - Place your real certificate and key on the server at `deploy/ssl/fullchain.pem` and `deploy/ssl/privkey.pem` before going live.
+The `/deploy/ssl` directory is ignored by Git so you don’t accidentally commit private keys.
+   - If those files are missing when the Nginx container starts, it now auto-generates a temporary self-signed certificate so the proxy can boot.
+Override the CN with `TLS_DOMAIN=<your-domain>` (defaults to `app.jarvis-fuel.com`).
+Replace the generated files with your real cert immediately after issuance.
+   - You can also pre-generate a throwaway self-signed pair locally (do **not** commit it):
+     - Easiest: `bash deploy/ssl/generate-self-signed.sh app.jarvis-fuel.com`
+     - Manual OpenSSL equivalent:
+       ```bash
+       openssl req -x509 -nodes -days 365 \
+         -newkey rsa:2048 \
+         -keyout deploy/ssl/privkey.pem \
+         -out deploy/ssl/fullchain.pem \
+         -subj "/CN=app.jarvis-fuel.com"
+       ```
    - Keep Cloudflare in **Full (Strict)** or **Full** mode so it reaches the origin over HTTPS.
    - Port 80 is kept open only to redirect to HTTPS and to serve `/healthz`.